Skip to Main Content

 • Contents coverage: Contents coverage covers your personal belongings, including your clothing, furniture and home decor, up to your policy limits.
 This is optional coverage and you can purchase NFIP flood policies without personal property coverage.
 NFIP policies cap contents coverage at $100,000.

-Private insurance companies may offer more policy options, higher dwelling and contents limits, and different flood insurance rates compared to the NFIP policies.
-You may find that you can purchase different coverage or higher coverage limits with a private carrier than you can with the NFIP, which could provide more peace of mind during flooding events.
-To determine if you need higher flood insurance coverage limits, you might want to consider your dwelling and contents coverage limits from your standard homeowners policy and compare that against the likelihood of catastrophic-level flood damage occurring above the $250,000 and $100,000 limits.
+Private insurance companies may offer more policy options, higher dwelling and contents limits and different flood insurance rates compared to NFIP policies.
+To determine if you need higher flood insurance coverage limits, you might want to consider your dwelling and contents coverage limits in your standard homeowners policy and compare that against the likelihood of catastrophic-level flood damage occurring above the $250,000 and $100,000 limits.

 Another benefit of private flood insurance is that policies can often be activated within 10 days or less, versus the 30-day waiting period for NFIP plans.
-Although you should keep in mind that private carriers may impose a moratorium if there is an impending storm or other major weather event.
+Keep in mind, however, that private carriers may impose a moratorium if there is an impending storm or other major weather event.
 As with home insurance, getting quotes from a few different private flood insurance carriers can help you find the best flood insurance for your needs at the most affordable price.

 What is not covered under flood insurance?

 Like home insurance policies, flood insurance policies have exclusions.
-These may include:
+These can include:

 • Damage caused by moisture, mildew or mold that could have been prevented

-• Damage caused by earth movement, including mudslides
+• Damage caused by earth movement, including landslides

 • Additional living expenses if you are displaced due to flood damage to your home

 Because flood insurance is designed to cover damage caused by true floods, your policy might not cover sources of internal water damage, such as failed sump pumps or burst pipes.
 These types of accidental and sudden water damage might be covered by your home insurance policy, depending on the additional coverage you have.
-However, keep in mind that these coverage types may require additional riders or endorsements.
+However, keep in mind that these coverage types may require riders or endorsements and an added cost.

 Is flood insurance required?

-Homeowners insurance, condo insurance and renters insurance policies may offer protection for plumbing-related water damage and water leaks, but they will not cover losses due to naturally occurring floods.
-This is because flooding is often devastating to an entire region, which can lead to hundreds or more significant claims all at once.
+As mentioned, homeowners insurance, condo insurance and renters insurance policies may offer protection for plumbing-related water damage and water leaks, but they will not cover losses due to naturally occurring floods.
+This is because flooding is often devastating to an entire region, which can lead to a significant number of claims all at once.

 Is flood insurance worth it?